Goran Tomić: Playing career

 Tomić started his professional football career at his hometown club HNK Šibenik in the Croatian Prva HNL where he grew up no more than 50 meters away from the Šubićevac Stadium.
 He progressed through all the age groups within the club before finally breaking into the first team in 1994.
 In 1997 he moved to Vicenza which paid €700,000 for his services.
 He played just under 30 games in Serie A for both Reggina and Vicenza scoring three goals in the process.
 His most successful spell was between 2001 and 2005 in the Austrian Bundesliga, playing over 60 times for FC Salzburg scoring 19 goals.
 He had a rather short and forgettable stint with Lierse S.K. in Belgium, before ending his career in 2006 due to a lingering foot injury, after a short spell with Chinese League One club Henan Construction.

 Managerial career

 Šibenik

 Following his retirement as a player, Tomić was first appointed as head coach of the HNK Šibenik under-19 team in September 2009.
 One year later he moved into the role of first team assistant manager.
 On 1 September 2011, Vjekoslav Lokica departed the club and Tomić realized a boyhood dream, being appointed as the new manager of the club.

 Following Tomić's inaugural season with the club, 2011–12, Šibenik were relegated to second-tier Druga HNL due to serious financial problems.
-On 12 February 2013, Tomić resigned from the club after accepting an offer of a three-year contract to take up a position in China.
+On 12 February 2013, Tomić resigned from the club after accepting a three-year contract to take up a position in China.